 When you use your own storage account, retention is up to you.
-Log Analytics won't delete logs stored on your private storage.
+Azure Monitor Logs doesn't delete logs stored on your private storage.
 Instead, you should set up a policy to handle the load according to your preferences.

 Storage accounts can handle a certain load of read and write requests before they start throttling requests.
 For more information, see Scalability and performance targets for Azure Blob Storage.